What is the course about?

 Finally, participants refine their work based on their collaborative discussions and personal reflections.

 It is important to implement any new ideas, suggestions or thoughts.
 Participants are always given the opportunity to improve on their work.
 Participants can make use of the ideas brought up by the 'two stars and a wish' approach.

 Completed work is shared with the whole course.
 This means everybody gets access to a bank of resources that they can use with their own learners.
-In this lesson, everyone posts their completed assessments to a wall.
-You can look at, download, and use any resource on this wall.
+In this lesson, everyone posts their completed assessments to a dicussion forum.
+You can look at, download, and use any resource shared in the forums.